ViscousTests/website/content/docs/game-ideas/market-trading-board-game.md

 Players do not have a "hand" of resources, all resources must be dynamically used from either your board or from the markets.

+At the start of your turn, each improvement is used once to create whatever resource it can.
+These improvement can happen in any order.

-On your turn, you can develop up to one (???) tile on your board with a resource.
+Then, you can develop up to one (???) tile on your board with an improvement.
 You can also trade your existing resources with market resources as much as you want, assuming you have places to put them.

-At the end of your turn, each resource developed onto your board replicates itself and puts extra copies on top.
-The amount of replication depends on the resource.
-Also some developments may consume multiple resources to produce their product.

 ## Markets